facebookresearch/hydra/website/docs/tutorials/structured_config/5_schema.md

         object_type=MySQLConfig
 ```

-The defaults list in this example is contained in the config.yaml file.
+The defaults list in this example is contained in the config.yaml file:
 ```yaml title="config.yaml"
 defaults:
   - db: mysql